 For qubits, the Hadamard gate interchanges the $Z$ eigenbasis $\{\ket{0},\ket{1}$ and the $X$ eigenbasis consisting of the states $\ket{\pm} \coloneqq \frac{1}{\sqrt{2}}(\ket{0}\pm \ket{1})$.
 The same holds for the qutrit Hadamard.
 In this case the $X$ basis consists of the following states:

 \begin{definition} The \emph{qutrit Hadamard gate} $H$ is the unitary mapping $\ket{0} \mapsto \ket{+}$, $\ket{1}\mapsto \ket{\omega}$ and $\ket{2} \mapsto \ket{\bar{\omega}}$.

 \end{definition} Note that, unlike the qubit Hadamard, the qutrit Hadamard is \emph{not} self-inverse.
-Instead we have $H^2 = -X_{12}$ so that $H^4 = \mathbb{I}$.
+Instead we have $H^2 = X_{12}$ so that $H^4 = \mathbb{I}$.
 This means that $H^\dagger = H^3$.

 The final Clifford gate we need is the qutrit CX. \begin{definition} The qutrit CX is defined such that $\text{CX}\ket{i,j} = \ket{i,(i+j)~\text{mod }3}$, where $i,j\in \{0,1,2\}$. \end{definition} Any qutrit Clifford unitary can be written as a composition of $S$, $H$ and CX gates (up to global phase).
-Clifford gates are efficiently classically simulable, so we need to add another gate to get a (approximately) universal gate set for quantum computing~\cite{GottesmanD1999ftqudit}.
-This will be a phase gate. \begin{definition} We write $Z(a,b)$ for the \emph{phase gate} that acts as $Z(a,b)\ket{0} = \ket{0}$, $Z(a,b)\ket{1} = \omega^a\ket{1}$ and $Z(a,b)\ket{2} = \omega^b\ket{2}$ where we take $a,b\in \mathbb{R}$. \end{definition} We define $Z(a,b)$ in this way, taking $a$ and $b$ to correspond to phases that are multiples of $\omega$, because then $Z(a,b)$ is Clifford iff $a$ and $b$ are both integers, so that we can easily see from the parameters whether the gate is Clifford or not.
+Clifford gates are efficiently classically simulable, so we need to add a non-Clifford gate to get an (approximately) universal gate set for quantum computing~\cite{GottesmanD1999ftqudit}.
+Here we consider when this is a phase gate. \begin{definition} We write $Z(a,b)$ for the \emph{phase gate} that acts as $Z(a,b)\ket{0} = \ket{0}$, $Z(a,b)\ket{1} = \omega^a\ket{1}$ and $Z(a,b)\ket{2} = \omega^b\ket{2}$ where we take $a,b\in \mathbb{R}$. \end{definition} We define $Z(a,b)$ in this way, taking $a$ and $b$ to correspond to powers of $\omega$, because then $Z(a,b)$ is Clifford iff $a$ and $b$ are both integers, so that we can easily see from the parameters whether the gate is Clifford or not.
 The group of $Z(a,b)$ phase gates constitutes the group of diagonal single-qutrit unitaries modded out by a global phase.
-Composition of these gates is given by $Z(a,b)\cdot Z(c,d)=Z(a+b,c+d)$.
+Composition of these gates is given by $Z(a,b)\cdot Z(c,d)=Z(a+c,b+d)$.
 Note that $S = Z(0,1)$.
 This brings us to the definition of the qutrit $T$ gate. \begin{definition} The qutrit $T$ gate is defined as $T \coloneqq Z(\frac{1}{3}, -\frac{1}{3}) = \text{diag}(1,\omega^{\frac{1}{3}},\omega^{-\frac{1}{3}})$~\cite{PrakashS2018normalform,CampbellE2012tgatedistillation,HowardM2012quditTgate}. \end{definition} Like the qubit $T$ gate, the qutrit $T$ gate belongs to the third level of the Clifford hierarchy, can be injected into a circuit using magic states, and its magic states can be distilled by magic state distillation.
 This means that we can fault-tolerantly implement this qutrit $T$ gate on many types of quantum error correcting codes.
 Also as for qubits, the qutrit Clifford+$T$ gate set is approximately universal, meaning that we can approximate any qutrit unitary using just Clifford gates and the $T$ gate~\cite[Theorem 1]{CuiS2015universalmetaplectic}.